jimmychu0807/substrate-front-end-template/README.md

 ## Purpose

-The purpose of this front-end template is to allow you to quickly create a frontend app that connect to a [Substrate](https://github.com/paritytech/substrate) node without much configuration and simplify the underlying connection and handling of [Polkadot-JS](https://polkadot.js.org/api/).
+The purpose of this front-end template is to allow you to quickly create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node without much configuration and simplify the underlying connection and handling of [Polkadot-JS](https://polkadot.js.org/api/).